eduuh/Learning/languages/javascript/algorithms/readme.md

 Here we answer the question of how many primitive **operations** are executed?

 Time complexity of an algorithm signifies the total time required by the program to run to completion.
-The tim complexity of algorithms is more commonly expressed usind the big O notation.
+The time complexity of algorithms is more commonly expressed using the big O notation.

-Big-O notation gives us an Industry-standard language to discuss the performance of algorithms.
-Not knowing how to speak this language can make you stand out as an inexperienced programmer.
+**Big-O notation gives us an Industry-standard language** to discuss the performance of algorithms.

+Not knowing how to speak this language **can make you stand out as an inexperienced programmer.**

 ##### Space Complexity